Serkan-devel/AltTech/README.md

 python setup.py install --username
 ```

-There might be other dependencies you will have to install, preferably using "pip", such as numpy and oct2py for the calculation function.
+There might be other dependencies you will have to install, preferably using "pip", such as numpy and oct2py for the calculation function or fortune.
+Check which ones might be missing on your system as you run.

 ## Useful Utility Method